 Do I need to wear a face mask?

-Face coverings are not compulsory under the current guidance, but if you feel more comfortable wearing one then please bring your own.
-Please bring with you any additional PPE and hand sanitiser that you feel you need (for example, if you have any skin allergies or as extra personal protection).
+Please bring a face covering with you and any additional PPE and hand sanitiser that you feel you need (for example, if you have any skin allergies or as extra personal protection).

 What’s going to happen at meal times?

 Cooks will serve meals wearing a face mask and gloves.
 For as long as social distancing is recommended, meals will NOT be served at communal tables as usual.
 You will collect your packed lunch and your dinner, on a tray with everything required on it, from a collection table in the dining room, one person at a time.
 You can then eat it at your table in the studio, or in the garden if the weather is suitable, so it will be possible to socialise with fellow course members at a safe distance.

 Breakfast will not be provided at Jackdaws.

 What’s going to happen at break times?